Gerardo del Cerro Santamaria

-Professor Gerardo del Cerro Santamaría (Catedrático Adjunto de Ciencia Social) is recognized for his contributions to research and scholarship in several disciplines.
-A philosopher of science, social scientist, political economist, urbanist, he has taught at Universidad Complutense de Madrid, Skidmore College, The Cooper Union for the Advancement of Science and Art and Massachusetts Institute of Technology.
-In an effort to address some of the key research questions of our time, Gerardo has contributed several books, book chapters, encyclopedia entries and journal articles to the fields of globalized urbanization, megaprojects and globalization, architecture and social science, science and technology studies, innovation research, telerobotics, human-machine interaction, urban environmental engineering and program and organizational evaluation.
+Professor Gerardo del Cerro Santamaría is internationally recognized for his contributions to research and scholarship in several fields of study.
+He has taught at Universidad Complutense de Madrid, Skidmore College, The Cooper Union for the Advancement of Science and Art and Massachusetts Institute of Technology.

-Among other publications, he is the author of Engineering Meaning.
+Among other publications, del Cerro Santamaría is the author of Engineering Meaning.
 Evaluation Research at a World-Class Institution and Of Athena and Hermes.
-Essays in Social Science, as well as three entries (Global City, Bilbao, Growth Machine) to the SAGE Encyclopedia of Urban Studies.
-Del Cerro Santamaría is also co-author and translator of Hymns from the Rig Veda and co-author and editor of Urban Megaprojects.
+Essays in Social Science, as well as three entries (Global City, Bilbao, Growth Machine) in the SAGE Encyclopedia of Urban Studies.
+He is also co-author and translator of Hymns from the Rig Veda and co-author and editor of Urban Megaprojects.
 A Worldwide View, a volume that includes contributions from researchers in top universities in the USA, Europe and Asia and praised as “essential reading for students of urban politics, planning, sociology, and geography” by Susan Fainstein (Harvard Graduate School of Design).
-Professor del Cerro Santamaría’s Bilbao.
+His book Bilbao.
 Basque Pathways to Globalization is regarded as a seminal contribution to the field of globalized urbanization and “one of the more sophisticated studies of globalization available today” (Diane Davis, Harvard University).
-This book, where the author introduced his concept of “relational globalization”, generated worldwide interest and interviews for the author in architecture, planning and social science periodicals.
-Near future publications include an edited volume on Technological Futures in the journal Technology in Society and his first book in Spanish, titled Urbanismo, arquitectura y globalización.
+Upcoming publications include an edited volume on Technological Futures in the journal Technology in Society and his first book in Spanish, titled Urbanismo, arquitectura y globalización.

-Dr. del Cerro Santamaría serves as Founding Director of Institutional Assessment and Innovation at The Cooper Union.
-In this position, he leads and coordinates all accreditation activities as well as all institutional and program evaluation and innovation initiatives taking place at the University, in the areas of institutional effectiveness, program evaluation, evaluation of research projects and assessment of student learning.
-Dr del Cerro Santamaría is a member of Cooper’s institution-wide Planning and Assessment Council since its inception.
+Dr. del Cerro Santamaría serves as Founding Director of Institutional Assessment at The Cooper Union and is a member of Cooper’s institution-wide Planning and Assessment Council since its inception.
 He is a recognized specialist in the area of assessment and evaluation in higher education, with several publications in this field and several years of international consulting experience.
-A graduate of Harvard Business School's Executive Program on Performance Measurement for Effective Management of Non-Profit Organizations, Gerardo was Program Area Leader and Director of Evaluation for the U.S. National Science Foundation’s Gateway Engineering Program (1997-2002) and advised organizations in Russia, Japan, and South Korea on social science methods for program and organizational planning and evaluation.
-Since 2007, Gerardo has served as Evaluator for the Middle States Commission on Higher Education.
+He is a graduate of Harvard Business School's Executive Program on Performance Measurement for Effective Management of Non-Profit Organizations and Harvard Graduate School of Education’s Program on Performance Assessment in Higher Education.
+From 1997-2003, he was Program Area Leader and Director of Evaluation for the U.S. National Science Foundation’s Gateway Engineering Program and advised organizations in Russia, Japan, and South Korea on social science methods for program and organizational planning and evaluation.
+Since 2007, he has served as Evaluator for the Middle States Commission on Higher Education.

-Del Cerro has been closely involved in the national effort to reform engineering education in the United States and the debate about the impact of science and technology on national competitiveness.
-He has collaborated with engineers in research proposals to the NSF and other organizations, and in 2014 he was selected by the National Science Foundation to participate in the first Engineering Ideas Lab on “Social Inequality in Engineering” that took place at the NSF headquarters in Virginia.
-Thirty people were selected to participate (from an international pool of hundreds of applicants), including engineers and social scientists.
+In 2014 del Cerro Santamaría was selected by the National Science Foundation to participate in the first Engineering Ideas Lab on “Social Inequality in Engineering” that took place at the NSF headquarters in Virginia.
+Thirty people were selected to participate from a pool of hundreds of applicants, including engineers and social scientists.